 At that moment, fear is a natural response to danger, not the opposite of faith.
 Fear can lead to a reaction of a fight/flight/freeze response to a real or perceived threat.
 And that fear is actually beneficial because it typically leads you to get to safety, while yes, also trusting God to help and get us through it safely.

 Faith on the other hand must be coupled with wisdom.
 If you’re facing a bear, running up to it and screaming “Get away in Jesus’ name!” (like the unbiblical prosperity/Word of Faith preachers would probably tell you) is probably not the best choice.
 Sure, God is God so He could lead you to do that, but most likely He would lead you to wisely escape from the danger you’re in.

 What about every day experiences of fear and anxiety?

-These emotions often occur in circumstances where we are not in danger like if a bear came near us.
-When we feel fear in daily life, we often allow that emotion to lead our reaction to it.
-This often leads to a sinful action such as worry or neglecting to do something out of fear.
-We must note however: that feeling of fear isn’t the actual sin; the sin is the reaction we had to that feeling.
+These emotions often occur in circumstances where we are not in danger in the same way we are if a bear came near us.
+When we feel fear or anxiety in daily life, we often allow that emotion to control our reaction to it.

-Because of this tendency to sin when experiencing fear or anxiety, we must instead seek to respond with a faith-filled action that says we trust God despite our feelings.
-We can meditate on who God is and His faithfulness and ability rather than meditate on the what-ifs of worry.
+We must seek to respond with a faith-filled action that says we trust God despite our feelings.
+When tempted to worry, we can instead choose to read God’s Word and meditate on who He is.
+We can focus on His faithfulness and ability rather than meditate on the what-ifs that anxiety seeks to stir up.

-Fear is not the opposite of faith.
+Fear is not the opposite of faith, and faith is not the opposite of fear.
 They cannot be opposites because fear is a feeling and faith is a choice and gift from God.
 Feeling fear does not necessarily mean you have no faith.
 By remembering fear is something we feel, we can choose a right response when we experience it.